-Process Key details about the process and product Key environmental considerations Key social and cultural considerations Other considerations and comments posting practices and compost use adhi igned to be flexible, accommodating ch Vermicomposting (also called worm farming) Worms convert food loss and waste to vermicast, in the presence of oxygen.
+Process Key details about the process and product Key environmental considerations Key social and cultural considerations Other considerations and comments its benefits, limitations, and best-pro harm soil health or contribute to wat ctice methods for its application.
+Com ter pollution.
+Compost systems are des posting practices and compost use adh igned to be flexible, accommodating cl ere to relevant environmental regulation hanges in waste composition and volu ions (e.g. nitrate leaching) and do not me over time.
+Worms convert food loss and waste to vermicast, in the presence of oxygen.
 Vermicast can be used as a soil amendment.
-Well-established process, incl. in NZ.
-Can be done by commercial enterprises, in the community, and at home.
-46 Feedstock can include a variety of food and organic waste streams, but need to be mixed with carbon-rich materials (e.g. certain green wastes, cardboard, wood shavings, jib boards, etc.).
-567,568 Vermicast and worm tea can be used as soil amendments, with benefits for soil fertility and composition.
-567,569 May require additional water inputs to maintain functioning in dry months, although this can be mitigated by wet climate and high moisture content feedstocks.
-567 Leachate can be environmentally problematic if poorly managed; rotating windrows, drainage systems, and leachate collection provide mitigation options.
-Similar emissions profile to composting (potentially with less methane and nitrous oxide), 383 including possible fertiliser displacement.
+Well-established process, Incl. in NZ.
+Can be done by commercial enterprises, in the community, and at home.46 Feedstock can include a variety of food and organic waste streams, but need to be mixed with carbon-rich materials (e.g. certain green wastes, cardboard, wood shavings, jib boards, etc.).^{567,568} Vermicast and worm tea can be used as soil amendments, with benefits for soil fertility and composition.^{567,569} May require additional water inputs to maintain functioning in dry months, although this can be mitigated by wet climate and high moisture content feedstocks.567 Leachate can be environmentally problematic if poorly managed; rotating windrows, drainage systems, and leachate collection provide mitigation options.
+Similar emissions profile to composting (potentially with less methane and nitrous oxide),383 including possible fertiliser displacement.
 Many social and cultural considerations shared with composting (e.g. value of community scale operations, odour risk).
-Contaminants such as human hair or biosolids may limit culturally acceptable end uses of vermicast in te ao Māori (e.g. may be deemed inappropriate for use in the food system).
-563,564 Large pieces of green waste not suitable as feedstock, so potentially not compatible with FOGO collection.
-Compostable plastics viewed as a contaminant/undesired input to process.
-567
+Contaminants such as human hair or biosolids may limit culturally acceptable end uses of vermicast in te ao Māori (e.g. may be deemed inappropriate for use in the food system).^{563,564} Large pieces or green waste not suitable as feedstock, so potentially not compatible with FOGO collection.
+Compostable plastics viewed as a contaminant/undesired input to process.567